girlscript/winter-of-contributing/Web_Development/Javascript/Topics/5.Syntax/6.Functions/README.md

 <br>

-# SCOPING AND SCOPE IN JAVASCRIPT
+# Scoping And Scope In Javascript

 - **Scope**: Space or environment in which a certain variable is declared (variable environment in case of functions).
 There is global scope, function scope, and block scope.